 1. Increasing false positives

 As per the industry statistics, the rate of false positive for suspicious activity alerts is between 75 to 90 percent.
 Banks deal with thousands of alerts each month and such high amount of false positives could have a drastic impact on the institutions.
 It may significantly lower the organizational confidence in the process of data and client screening.
 Also, it increases the chance of missing a valid alert, considering it as a false positive.
-While working with AML processes, there are a number of ways to increase the efficiency, in terms of reduced cost as well as better outcomes.
+While working with Anti-money laundering processes, there are a number of ways to increase the efficiency, in terms of reduced cost as well as better outcomes.
 However, the problem of false positive stands as a huge obstacle.

 2.Current process affecting customer relationship